“Sometimes I wish life was never ending / and all good things, they say, never last” [Sometimes it Snows in April]

-In a BBC documentary about Prince’s eighties’ period, Rolling Stone’s Anthony DeCurtis perfectly expresses the catharsis of the epic title track, for many Prince's masterpiece.
-“The level of emotional nakedness and honesty is often overlooked.
+In a BBC documentary about Prince’s eighties’ period, Rolling Stone’s Anthony DeCurtis perfectly expresses the catharsis of the epic title track.
+For many, Prince's masterpiece… “The level of emotional nakedness and honesty is often overlooked.
 That sense of injuring someone and almost wishing you weren’t doing it, as you’re doing it.
 This longing for a place, this purple rain that could just wash all that away somehow and allow you to have that connection without all the pain.
 It’s deep.

 “I remember when I was going through a divorce, I listened to that song and just started crying.
 In a very indirect but profound way he gets at those emotions of what went wrong.
 There’s no way I can make it better, I may even be at fault but can't something save us from this?
-Let’s go to another world let’s get to a place where we can get beyond this.
+Let’s go to another world, let’s get to a place where we can get beyond this.
 That’s what ‘Purple Rain’ is about.”

 I have this recurring dream, a fantasy perhaps, of dancing in front of the Pyramid Stage as the heavens opened … under the purple rain.
 My one entry to Glastonbury by the grace of the ticket gods.
 It felt like inevitability.
 A dream it shall remain.

 The breadth of creativity on Sign O the Times still astounds me.
 It’s probably my favourite album of his, although Parade has its moments as this Pop Matters anniversary feature attests.
 From the rap social commentary of the opener to the brooding, gender-bending devotion of ‘If I Was Ur Girlfriend’ with that Linn LM-1 heartbeat, to the giddy sweetness of ‘Starfish & Coffee’, all-time favourite love song ‘Adore’ and the ultimate New Year’s party starter ‘It’s Gonna Be A Beautiful Night’.
-But that’s the thing about Prince – legions of fans have their favourite album, their go-to track, even those who didn't quite “get him”.
+But that’s the thing about Prince – scores of fans have their favourite album, their go-to track, even those who didn't quite “get him”.
 He had the keys to your soul.
 Even if you didn’t know it.

 Then there was his mystique.
 This afternoon I watched a fascinating discussion about the legacy of David Bowie, featuring photographer Kevin Cummins, producer Ken Scott and GQ editor Dylan Jones.
-Cummins brought the house down with his comment that he’d never want to see David “Instagramming his f-ing breakfast”, and preferred to always assume that he lived on a space ship and ate moon dust each morning.
+Cummins brought the house down with his comment that he’d never want to see David “Instagramming his f-ing breakfast”, and preferred to always assume that he lived on a spaceship and ate moon dust each morning.
 It was a poignant lament about the lack of mystery and mythology in music today.
 Although he eventually did join Instagram, Prince always kept you guessing.
 The wicked flirt, the compulsive tease.
 The closer you felt you got to him, the further away he pulled.
 Here was one artist that couldn’t be figured out, followed and ignored.

-Even in his later years, when the star mellowed, found god and stopped doing the splits he continued to experiment on stage, rarely playing the same tune in the same way.
+Even in his later years, when the star mellowed, found god and stopped doing the splits, he continued to experiment on stage, rarely playing the same tune in the same way.
 With limitless talent and hits like his, why would you?
 The One Night Alone and 3121 tours in particular helped to rekindle people's adulation while also introducing the artist to a new generation of fans.
 (A show-stealing medley with Beyonce at the 2004 Grammys didn't hurt either.)
 He was also a leader in the fight for artistic freedom, taking control of his intellectual property and being the first major artist to sell albums, his preferred canvas, through the web.
 He saw the potential for the internet to be a “direct line” to his “friends” long before others.